 We’re always on the hunt for innovative ethnic cuisine when we travel and were excited to try the highly-regarded Eli’s Jerusalem Grill while in Birmingham.
 Husband and wife team (and parents!)
 Eli and Laurel Markshtien serve up time-honored recipes passed down from family in Israel, using organic ingredients and and grass-fed beef.
 The results are phenomenal.
 We thought the lamb chop, beef kabob, and Israeli couscous were amazing and the pita bread was remarkably thick and fluffy.
 Come here for lunch or dinner, and don’t be fooled by its strip mall location.
 Locals know Eli’s is one of the best meals in town.
 If you really want to sound like a local, here’s a pro tip: Eli is pronounced “Ell-lee.”

-Located right across the street from the McWane Science Center, Pizitz Food Hall makes for a perfect lunch break, and I really think it’s a must-have meal experience when you’re in Birmingham.
+Located right across the street from the McWane Science Center, Pizitz Food Hall makes for a perfect lunch break— it’s a must-have meal experience when you’re in Birmingham.
 This airy, light-filled food court is filled with all kinds of culinary delights, from french fries and hot dogs at The Standard to delicious Indian street food at Silver Kati.
-Our kids went crazy over the Alpine sandwich with Swiss cheese and caramelized onions from Busy Corner Cheese & Provisions, while my husband and I went back for seconds on the Himalayan/Nepalese steamed dumplings at Mo:Mo.
+The Alpine sandwich with Swiss cheese and caramelized onions from Busy Corner Cheese & Provisions is amazing, as is the Himalayan/Nepalese steamed dumplings at Mo:Mo.
 You’ll also find food stalls here featuring Ethiopian food, Hawaiian poke, Mexican popsicles, and organic southern biscuits, as well as a mini version of Eli’s Jerusalem Grill.
 If the day’s nice, be sure and sit outside in the beautiful courtyard next to the historic Pizitz building.

 The Pizitz is also home to Yellowhammer Print Shop, a great place to stop for hip, hand-printed souvenir mugs, t-shirts, and hats.